reconhub/covid19hub/README.md

 * **Title:** A concise, informative title
 * **Description:** A clear overview of the task which provides context, identifies key problems and specifies the work to be done
-* **Difficulty:** Indicate the skill level (low, medium, high) required to complete this task using the appropriate label
+* **Difficulty:** Indicate the *perceived* amount of work (low, medium, high) required to complete this task using the appropriate label
-* **Time investment:** Indicate the time investment (low, medium, high) required to complete this task using the appropriate label
+* **Priority:** Indicate the *perceived* priority (low, medium, high) of the task using the appropriate label
+* **Focal point:** Indicate the person to contact to discuss this task, ideally through a github user name.
-* Assignees (optional): If you have specific people mind for your task, assign them using the "Assignees" buttom on the right hand side
+* **Assignees (optional)**: If you have specific people in mind for your task, feel free to tag them in the issue, but refrain for directly assigning people unless they previously agreed upon; people can assign themselves using the "Assignees" button on the right hand side

 ### Taking on a task